 Red Bull TV has apps for a wide variety of devices across different platforms.
 With the help of Red Bull TV, users can watch sports events, music festivals, GoPro videos, films, and documentaries.
 Red Bull TV for Android won the Best TV Experience category at the 2017 Google Play Awards.
 There are 17 more apps by Red Bull on Google Play and 23 of them on App Store including games, VR apps, a personal trainer, a radio app, sticker packs, and more.

 British Airways launched the Emoji Quiz bot for Facebook Messenger.
 It asks a user questions about their ideal holiday and offers a set of emojis to choose from.
 Then, the bot suggests a destination based on the answers.
 There’s also a link to the company’s web page offering tickets to this destination.

 The R/GA digital agency created a chatbot for Unilever’s Signal Pepsodent toothpaste that challenges children to brush their teeth.
 At a time set by parents, a child receives a message that includes one of 21 short videos ending with a “brush your teeth for two minutes” challenge.
 When a child finishes brushing their teeth, they receive a badge.

 5. Branded emoji keyboards and sticker packs

 In 2015, more than 250 brands created their own emoji keyboards.
 In 2016, this number almost doubled.
 Emoji keyboards are another way to tap into your users’ smartphones and increase brand awareness.
 But a lot of experts find sticker packs more effective than emoji keyboards.
-According to eMarketer, the number of messenger users may reach two billion by 2018, and according to Swift Media, more than 6 billion stickers are sent every day.
+According to eMarketer, the number of messenger users may reach two billion by 2018, and according to Monotype, more than 6 billion stickers are sent every day.